What’s New in 2026

 Explore Hells Canyon like never before on the Saqánpa Jet Boat Tour, where adventure and culture intertwine.
 Witness ancient petroglyphs, spot wildlife in the rugged canyon walls, and hear Nimiipuu (Nez Perce) legends that bring this land to life.
 More than a boat ride, this journey is a deep connection to the sacred landscape of the Nez Perce people, told through the voices of those who have called it home for centuries.
 Tours depart from Clarkston, Washington and travel 35 miles up the Snake River.
 More info here.

-Cannonball Music and Arts Venue Set to Open in Downtown Seattle
+Cannonball Music and Arts Venue Now Open in Downtown Seattle

-In partnership with the Muckleshoot Tribe, New Rising Sun is opening a new arts venue in Downtown Seattle offering two stories of galleries and performing arts space that spans two city blocks.
-The venue is set to open in spring of 2025.
+In partnership with the Muckleshoot Tribe, New Rising Sun has opened a new arts venue in Downtown Seattle, offering two stories of galleries and performing arts space that spans two city blocks.
 Find more info here.

 Seattle Aquarium Announces Partnership with Muckleshoot Tribe